KnotzerIO/indoor-wayfinder/README.md

    ```

 After running these commands, your default web browser should automatically open and navigate to `localhost:5173`, where you can see the running application.

-## Status

-Pathpal is currently a functional prototype.
-Future updates may include a map editor for enhanced customization.

 ## Technical Insights